ibm-cloud-docs/databases-for-mysql/connecting-mysql.md

 ```
 {: pre}

 It decodes the base64 into text.
-Copy and save the command's output to a file and provide the file's path to the `ROOTCERT` environment variable.
+Copy and save the command's output to a file and provide the file's path to the `--ssl-ca=<cert_name>` environment variable.